FOR AGES 3 YEARS TO 18 YEARS

 The swamp sparrow has a life expectancy of around seven years.

-Swamp sparrows are widespread with extensive global population size.
+Swamp sparrows are widespread with an extensive global population size.
 They are preserved by the U.S. Migratory Bird Act.
 For the last few years, the population of swamp sparrows has been increasing quite stably, and at present, there is no major threat to their population.
 Hence, their current conservation status is of Least Concern on the IUCN Red List.

 Both the adult male and female swamp sparrows are quite similar looking and very hard to distinguish.
-However, the females possess a less extensive rufous crown that is black in color and more heavily streaked than the males.
+However, the females possess a less extensive rufous crown that is black and more heavily streaked than the males.
 You can spot these minor differences in mated pairs quite distinctly.

 The swamp sparrow fledglings are more buffy with black streaking on the nape, breast, crown, flanks, scapular, neck-sides, and mantles.
 The streaking on the crown is usually quite heavy, the inside of the mouth is yellow to yellowish-white, and the bill is flesh at first.